thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

-Forms are ubiqutous in web development.
-They are used in a wide variety of situations, but always to collect input from a user.
-If you've ever entered your credit card information to a website, performed a search on Google, or logged into Facebook then you've used forms.

-Forms are far and away the most common method of getting information from your user into your programs.
-Sometimes this information never leaves the browser, and sometimes it is sent to a webserver.

-## Objectives
+# Objectives

+* Use form input tags:
+	* `<input>, <textarea>, <button>`
+* Use multiple `types` of the `<input>` tag.
+* Use `<label>` tags to add labels to form elements.
 * Create a form in HTML using the `<form>` tag.
 * Use and overwrite default form behaviors.
 	* `action`, `method`, and event JS binding.
-* Use `<label>` tags to add labels to form elements.
-* Use form input tags:
-	* `<input>, <textarea>, <button>`
-* Use multiple `types` of the `<input>` tag.
 * Use HTML5 input types as a first-line validation technique
 * Use other HTML5 techniques to validate input
 * Read the values from your form with JS
 * Check the values you've read with JS to make sure they are what they need to be
 * Listen to form events like submit, and show errors
 * Program defensively against faulty form input

+If you've ever entered your credit card information to a website, performed a search on Google, or logged into Facebook then you've used forms.
+Forms are far and away the most common method of getting information from your user into your programs.
+Sometimes this information never leaves the browser, and sometimes it is sent to a web server.

 # HTML forms and form elements